-Specified Perils insurance covers your vehicle from external forces that may cause damage.
+Specified Perils insurance covers your motorcycle from external forces that may cause damage.
 In particular, the external forces covered under Specified Perils includes damage caused by: fire, lightning, theft, windstorm, earthquake, hail, explosion, riot, civil commotion, falling or forced landing of an aircraft or portion of it, rising water and damage sustained through transportation.
-Comprehensive insurance also covers your vehicle from external forces but is much greater in scope.
+Comprehensive insurance also covers your motorcycle from external forces but is much greater in scope.

 Comprehensive insurance covers you for all loss as offered under Specified Perils insurance, but also includes: vandalism, falling or flying objects including rock or gravel damage to your windshield, mischief, impact with animals and even missiles.
 If and when the time comes to make a claim, you will be subject to a deductible.
 A deductible is the portion subtracted from the amount you will recover from ICBC.

 Both Specified Perils and Comprehensive insurance include ‘Loss of Use’ coverage.
 Loss of Use provides reimbursement for a substitute vehicle, taxi or public transportation up to $40 per day to a maximum of $800 in the event your vehicle is stolen.
 Loss of Use becomes active on the third day after reporting the theft to police and is in effect until your vehicle is repaired, your claim is settled or you reach the $800 payable under the scheme.

-At MotorcycleLawyer.ca, you do not pay our fees unless we successfully recover an award.
-NO RECOVERY.
-NO FEE.
+At Motorcycle Lawyer, you do not pay our fees unless we successfully recover an award.